 MS&T offers an unreplicated technical program addressing structure, properties, processing and performance across the materials community.

-TMS is a member-driven, international professional society dedicated to fostering the exchange of learning and ideas across the entire range of materials science and engineering, from minerals processing and primary metals production, to basic research and the advanced applications of materials.
-Included among its 12,000 professional and student members are metallurgical and materials engineers, scientists, researchers, educators, and administrators from more than 70 countries on six continents. www.tms.org
+The Minerals, Metals & Materials Society (TMS) is a member-driven international professional society dedicated to fostering the exchange of learning and ideas across the entire range of minerals, metals, and materials science and engineering, from minerals processing and primary metals production, to basic research and the advanced applications of materials.
+Included among its nearly 13,000 professional and student members are metallurgical and materials engineers, scientists, researchers, educators, and administrators from more than 80 countries on six continents.
+Visit TMS at www.tms.org

 NACE International, The Worldwide Corrosion Authority, is the world’s largest and most recognized association for corrosion control.
 With over 36,000 members in 140 countries, NACE International is dedicated to protecting people, assets and the environment from the effects of corrosion.
 The association is involved in every industry and area of corrosion prevention and control, from chemical processing and water systems, to transportation and infrastructure protection.
 Visit NACE at www.nace.org.